395t/coding-assignment-week-10-rec-2/README.md

 ## Evaluation Results

-Training with 5 epochs on Pascal VOC datasets
+Training with 5 epochs on Pascal VOC datasets with 70 number of queries.

 ![voc-training](images/deformable-detr-voc-training.png)

-### Results on Coco 2017 Datasets with pretrained model
+Validation

+Due to constraint in time to train evaluated on model on coco 2017 datasets comparing the single-scale,single-scale-dc5 and the base detr model.
 ### Deformable DETR Single-Scale DC5

 Average Precision